 The medieval Maribor Cathedral (Church of St. John the Baptist) is the city’s oldest church and premier ecclesiastical monument.
 It was originally built as a single-naved Romanesque structure in the 12th century, though it took on its present, predominantly Gothic and Baroque appearance during the course of several modifications.
 The interior is rather spartan apart from the exquisitely carved medieval choir stalls inlaid with reliefs showing scenes from the life of the patron saint.
 I quite liked the stained-glass windows depicting images of Pope John Paul II which were added on the occasion of his second visit to Maribor in 1999.

-It is even possible to ascend the 57 meter high bell tower and enjoy the panoramic views over Maribor.
-Do not miss out as a visit to the Maribor Cathedral is one of the best things to do in the city.
+It is even possible to ascend the 57-meter high bell tower and enjoy the panoramic views over Maribor.
+Do not miss out on a visit to Maribor Cathedral as it is one of the best things to do in the city.

 Maribor Castle & Regional Museum

-Today, many rooms of the castle are home to the Regional Museum, one of the best things to see in Maribor, and and it I really enjoyed the ethnological section that features displays folk costumes, fine rafts and cargo boats, beautifully painted chests, beehive panels and the famous carnival masks, and Gothic and Baroque religious art.
+Today, many rooms of the castle are home to the Regional Museum, one of the best things to see in Maribor, and I really enjoyed the ethnological section that features displays folk costumes, fine rafts and cargo boats, beautifully painted chests, beehive panels, and the famous carnival masks, and Gothic and Baroque religious art.
 The cultural history section, representing the multifarious regions of Slovenia showcases a military uniform that belonged to Josip Broz Tito (himself a half-Slovene).
-The building’s 18th century ornate Rococo staircase, ornamented with sculptures, is splendid, while the ceiling is artfully decorated with stuccoed swirls and vines.
+The building’s 18th-century ornate Rococo staircase, ornamented with sculptures, is splendid, while the ceiling is artfully decorated with stuccoed swirls and vines.